immich-app/immich/docs/docs/install/unraid.md

 ## Updating Steps

-Updating is extremely easy however it's important to be aware that containers managed via the Docker Compose Manager plugin do not integrate with Unraid's native dockerman ui, the label "_update ready_" will always be present on containers installed via the Docker Compose Manager.
+Updating is extremely easy however it's important to be aware that containers managed via the Docker Compose Manager plugin do not integrate with Unraid's native dockerman UI, the label "_update ready_" will always be present on containers installed via the Docker Compose Manager.

 <img
 src={require('./img/unraid09.png').default}